fbpx

 Singapore’s model of making cars an extravagant commodity, while raising a few concerns among citizens, could significantly reduce CO2 emissions.
 Even London, for instance, requires motorists to pay £15 per day during the week if they want to enter the central zone.
 And New York also plans to adopt a similar system next year.

 The LTA’s latest announcement, compounded by the difficulty in and cost of acquiring COEs, may be considered the final nail in the coffin of the dream of car ownership in Singapore.
 Many citizens, however, support the country’s move.
-Logically, having so many cars in a land-scare country like Singapore is a terrible idea.

 Sign Up For More Like This.